Painted Cliffs, Maria Island, Tasmania Tour

 Incessant attention grabbers clutter our lives – the need for retreat and relief.

-We know what happens to a species on losing touch with its natural habitat?
+We know what happens to native animal species on losing touch with their natural habitat?
+Mammal extinction in Australia is high and concerning.

 We risk seeing ourselves separate from or having dominion over nature.